Back to Blogs

 Check out this GitHub repo for help with visualizing model predictions.

-A large-scale high-quality dataset is a crucial step for the state-of-the-art performance of convolutional and transformer models.
+A large-scale, high-quality dataset is crucial for the state-of-the-art performance of convolutional and transformer models.

 Model testing

 Model testing involves running trained models on a test dataset and evaluating their performance.
-This is an essential step in debugging deep learning models, as it helps identify any issues in the model.
+This is essential in debugging deep learning models, as it helps identify any issues.

 Testing the model helps to determine its accuracy and loss metrics.
 Loss and accuracy metrics are key indicators of the performance of a computer vision model.